Sydney Hotels are noted for a few things – they’re not particularly inexpensive and it can be hard to find a quiet room in this incredibly busy city.

 It’s all very groovy-looking but the true test of a hotel room is the sleep quality.
 And that’s a slight issue with the location of this room.
 There are major works occuring in nearby George Street and the noise from those in the early hours of the morning wasn’t welcome.

 Also, having requested ‘flat’ pillows, these were still quite high and the bed linen felt somewhat scratchy.
 The bed itself was quite comfortable and the air-conditioning in the room worked effectively.

 The next morning, the bathroom functionality was put to the test.
 The shower didn’t require a degree from MIT to learn how to operate it, which was a huge bonus, but the room filled with steam very quickly, meaning the mirrored sliding walls at the back of the vanities were rendered virtually useless for make-up.
 It was also far too dark.

 The towels were also quite thin but it seemed very odd that a building refurbished so recently wouldn’t implement steam extraction in the bathroom.
 Wiping off the mirrors with a hand towel wasn’t particularly effective.

 And so to check-out.
 The blasting music in the lifts (no ‘muzak’ here) was a real eye-opener – and not a particularly welcome one.
-Despite check-in being nominally done via email there was no electronic option on departure and if there was an express check-out I didn’t see it.
+Despite check-in being via email there was no electronic option on departure and if there was an express check-out I didn’t see it.
 Check-out was slow and the area under-resourced.
 Having one of the ‘in crowd’ around the front door to assist with bags at reception would have been a better use of the resource.